 Physically, I’m already in decent shape without being “ripped”.
 I cycle regularly, walk, and throw in some yoga from time to time.
 And of course, I consistently keep my own Tiny Workouts in mind in order to keep sedentary tendencies at bay.
 That said. having never done a trek as demanding as Kilimanjaro before (5 days in Yosemite will not even compare), preparation will require some extra conditioning and training, especially where legs and lung capacity are concerned.

 During the past year, I didn’t change much in regards to my regular regimen but I did kick things up notch in these past 2 months leading up to the trek.
-This is what I’ve been doing to prepare for Kilimanjaro:
+This is what I’ve been doing to prepare and train for Kilimanjaro:

 We all know that cycling is a great way to hone your cardio as well as to build up your quads.
 For something intense like trekking Kilimanjaro, you need to be fit overall, and while doing many hikes in preparation is a good thing, there’s nothing wrong with mixing it up and throwing in some cycling.
 What type of cycling you ask?
 I’ve mainly been focusing on slow, steady hill climbing and this is all within the city.
 Distance cycling is fine, but we need to build our quads while also practicing our breathing.
 I prefer city cycling because it includes many stops and starts.
 If you’re a city cyclist, I recommend following the rules and actually stopping at stop signs and lights.
 This will force you to use your core muscles to stop, balance, and push off again from zero, pick up speed, and stop again.
 In fact, if you want to take it a step further, check out the Oxygen Advantage and how you can work in breathing as a way to simulate altitude training: